haskell/cabal/Cabal/doc/developing-packages.markdown

     build this package, e.g. `c2hs >= 0.15, cpphs`.
 If no version
     constraint is specified, any version is assumed to be acceptable.
-    `build-tools` can refer to locally defined executables, in which case Cabal will make sure that executable is built first.
+    `build-tools` can refer to locally defined executables, in which case Cabal will make sure that executable is built first and add it to the PATH upon invocations to the compiler.

 `buildable:` _boolean_ (default: `True`)
 :   Is the component buildable?
 Like some of the other fields below,